ymuichiro/quick_learning_symbol_en/06_namespace.md

 ### Receipt reference

-Check how the blockchain side has solutioned the namespace used for the transaction.
+Check how the blockchain has resolved the namespace used for the transaction.

 ```js
 receiptRepo = repo.createReceiptRepository();